plantanapp/documentation/docs/Actions/grant-user-role.md

 - Assign roles to new users on registration
 - Give access to resources for specific users
 - Temporary give access to users

-## `Don't use it to`

-- Prevent users from accessing the system at all.
-Instead, mark users as deleted or unauthorize them (for Revoke User Role)

 ## `Related Actions`